 In front of her, a small, opening iris opened in the tube, letting in the sound of roaring wind.

 It was intended as a fast passageway for magical girls going demon‐hunting, but she was using it for something else entirely.

 She took a breath, and jumped out into the empty air.

 After Mandatory Session, Ryouko headed to a room where, according to the schedule, a specialist would be introducing students to the fundamentals of Spaceflight Engineering.
-Despite the aspersions she had privately cast on the suggestion earlier, it was probably her only realistic option, and she had been going for over a week, though her friends didn't know it.
+Despite the aspersions she had privately cast on the suggestion earlier, it was probably her only realistic option, and she had been going to this class for over a week, though her friends didn't know it.

 But despite all the interest she should have had for it, she just couldn't get herself interested in the material.
-It was fun talking about fusion thrusters and elevator ascension in terms of actually doing it, but the details of the operating principles, the equations and materials used, they just didn't excite her.
+It was fun talking about fusion thrusters and elevator ascension in terms of actually doing it, but the details of the operating principles, the equations and materials used, just didn't excite her.

 She wanted to be out there exploring, like the European explorers of old, not the carpenter in the dock putting together the ship.

 Try as she might, she didn't manage to involve herself more than cursorily in the discussion.
 Instead, she mused on other topics.

 Many girls dreamed of it, despite all their parents' illegal discouragement of it.
 After all, you could have one wish for whatever you wanted, and the certainty of being lauded as a hero besides.
 In exchange for that, many, viewing the sterile desert of their current lives, would gladly pay the price.

 More importantly for her, magical girls were not bound by any of the travel restrictions that encumbered mere normal folk, though whether this was a blessing or a curse depended on your perspective.